How To Visit Rainbow Bridge National Monument at Lake Powell

 Arch along Lake Powell Canyons

-Boating through the canyons of Lake Powell is such a memorable experience.
-In some places, the water is crystal clear and so blue you’ll think you’re in the Caribbean!
+Boating through the canyons is such a memorable experience.
+In some places, the water is crystal clear and so blue you’ll think you’re in the Caribbean — no exaggeration.

-Lake Powell is one of our favorite places to camp and stand-up paddle board in the Southwest.
+Lake Powell is one of our favorite places to camp and paddle in the Southwest.

-We hope this guide on visiting Rainbow Bridge National Monument helps you plan a memorable trip.
-It truly is one of the best places to visit.
+I hope this guide helps you plan a memorable trip.
+It truly is a special place.

 Ashlee Fechino